 Table of Contents

-Patreon vs YouTube memberships comes down to one number: how much of your revenue each platform keeps.
-YouTube takes a flat 30%.
-Patreon takes 8-12% plus processing.
-But neither lets you own the audience or keep 100% of the money.
-Here is the real fee math at three revenue tiers — and a third option most creators overlook.
+Patreon vs YouTube memberships comes down to one number: how much each platform keeps.
+YouTube takes 30%.
+Patreon’s new plan (post August 4, 2025) takes 10% plus processing — roughly 13-14% total.
+Neither lets you keep everything you earn.
+Here is the 2026 fee math at three revenue tiers — and the third option most creators overlook.

 What Do Patreon and YouTube Memberships Actually Take?

-The difference compounds fast.
+The gap compounds fast.
 According to DemandSage, 67% of creators earn under $1,000 per year — meaning every percentage point matters when you are building from zero.
-A creator earning $5,000 per month loses $1,500 to YouTube or $650-750 to Patreon.
-That is a $750-850 monthly gap from fees alone.
+A creator earning $5,000 per month loses $1,500 to YouTube or $650-700 to Patreon.
+That is an $800-850 monthly gap from fees alone.

-YouTube memberships also come with a barrier to entry.
+YouTube memberships also carry a hard barrier to entry.
 You need at least 1,000 subscribers and active YouTube Partner Program membership before you can turn on channel memberships.
-Patreon has no minimum audience requirement — you can start collecting revenue from day one.
+Patreon has no minimum audience requirement — you can start collecting revenue on day one.

 How Do Patreon vs YouTube Memberships Fees Compare at $1K, $5K, and $10K?

-The real cost of each platform only becomes clear when you run the numbers.
 At $1K/mo, YouTube takes $170 more than Patreon.
-At $10K/mo, that gap grows to $1,700.
-Here is what you keep at three common monthly revenue milestones, based on each platform’s current fee structure.
+At $10K/mo, that gap grows to $1,700 per month — $20,400 per year.
+Here is exactly what you keep at three common monthly revenue milestones, based on each platform’s current 2026 fee structure.

 According to Uscreen’s creator economy research, 68% of creators cite platform fees as a top-three business concern.
-These numbers show why.
 A creator scaling from $1K to $10K on YouTube memberships pays $36,000 per year in fees.
-The same creator on Patreon pays $15,600.
-That $20,400 annual difference buys equipment, hires an editor, or funds a marketing budget.
+The same creator on Patreon’s standard plan pays $15,600.
+That $20,400 annual difference buys equipment, hires an editor, or funds a full marketing budget.

 What Do You Own vs. What Do You Rent?

 Platform fees are only half the equation.
-The bigger risk is audience ownership — and on both Patreon and YouTube, you are building on rented land.
-YouTube owns the algorithm, the recommendation engine, and the relationship between you and your viewers.
-Patreon owns your member list, payment relationships, and the page your fans interact with.
+The bigger long-term risk is audience ownership — and on both Patreon and YouTube, you are building on rented land.
+YouTube owns the algorithm, the recommendation engine, and every viewer relationship.
+If your channel faces a strike or demonetization, your membership revenue disappears with it.

-Patreon gives you slightly more portability — you can export your patron email list and contact them directly.
+Patreon gives you slightly more portability.
+You can export your patron email list and contact them directly.
 But your billing relationship, payment history, and member management all live inside Patreon’s infrastructure.
-If Patreon raises fees (which it has done multiple times), your options are to absorb the cost or risk losing members during a migration.
+If Patreon raises fees again — which it did in August 2025 — your choices are absorb the cost or risk losing members during a migration.

 When Should You Use YouTube Memberships?

 YouTube memberships convert casual viewers better than any external platform because the fan never leaves YouTube.
-According to AIR Media-Tech, YouTube memberships work best for creators with 10,000+ subscribers who want to monetize their existing viewer base with badges, emoji, and members-only videos.
+According to AIR Media-Tech, YouTube memberships work best for creators with 10,000+ subscribers monetizing their existing viewer base with badges, emoji, and members-only videos.
+If you are evaluating the earning potential first, our YouTube CPM rates guide by niche and country shows the real ad revenue baseline before you layer on memberships.

-The tradeoff: you pay 30% for that convenience, you cannot customize tiers the way Patreon allows, and your member data stays locked inside YouTube.
-If your content gets demonetized or your channel faces a strike, your membership revenue disappears with it.
+The tradeoff: 30% is a steep price for convenience, tier customization is limited to five levels, and your member data stays locked inside YouTube.
 For a full breakdown of what YouTubers actually earn across ad revenue, memberships, and sponsorships, the numbers show how much of a YouTube income depends on platform goodwill.

 When Should You Use Patreon Instead?

-Patreon wins when you need flexibility, multiple tiers, and the ability to offer different types of content to different paying groups.
-You can sell access to a private podcast feed, ship physical merch, gate a Discord server, and offer one-on-one calls — all from the same Patreon page.
+Patreon wins when you need flexibility, unlimited tiers, and the ability to serve fans from multiple platforms under one roof.
+You can sell access to a private podcast, ship physical merch, gate a Discord server, and offer one-on-one calls — all from the same page.
+The top Patreon earners pull $54K-$270K monthly, but their fee bills are equally massive.

-Patreon also works across platforms.
-If your audience follows you on TikTok, Instagram, Twitter, and YouTube, Patreon can serve as the central revenue hub.
+Patreon also works across audiences.
+If your followers come from TikTok, Instagram, Twitter, and YouTube, Patreon serves as the central revenue hub.
 According to Circle’s membership economy report, membership creators earn 41% more than mixed-revenue creators — $94K versus $67K average annual income.
-A single membership platform that consolidates your audience is almost always better than scattering paid supporters across multiple tools.
+A single membership platform that consolidates your audience almost always outperforms scattering paid supporters across multiple tools.

 What Is the Third Option Creators Miss?

-Both Patreon and YouTube memberships share the same fundamental problem: they charge a percentage of your revenue.
-The more you earn, the more they take.
-A creator at $10K per month hands YouTube $3,000 or Patreon $1,300 — every single month, forever.
+Both Patreon and YouTube memberships share the same structural problem: they charge a percentage of your revenue.
+The more you earn, the more they take — forever.
+A creator at $10K per month hands YouTube $3,000 or Patreon $1,300-$1,400 every single month, with no cap.

 Here is how a zero-commission platform stacks up against percentage-based fees: